Oxalic acid: Applications

 Oxalic acid's main applications include cleaning or bleaching, especially for the removal of rust (iron complexing agent).
+It is the primary active ingredient in Bar Keepers Friend brand cleaner.
 Its utility in rust removal agents is due to its forming a stable, water-soluble salt with ferric iron, ferrioxalate ion.

 Oxalic acid is an ingredient in some tooth whitening products.
-About 25% of produced oxalic acid will be used as a mordant in dyeing processes.
-It is also used in bleaches, especially for pulpwood, and for rust removal and other cleaning, in baking powder, and as a third reagent in silica analysis instruments.
+About 25% of produced oxalic acid is used as a mordant in dyeing processes.
+It is also used in bleaches, especially for pulpwood, cork, straw, cane, feathers, and for rust removal and other cleaning, in baking powder, and as a third reagent in silica analysis instruments.

 Niche uses

-Oxalic acid is used by some beekeepers as a miticide against the parasitic varroa mite.
+Some beekeepers use oxalic acid as a miticide against the parasitic varroa mite.

 Dilute solutions (0.05–0.15 M) of oxalic acid can be used to remove iron from clays such as kaolinite to produce light-colored ceramics.

-Oxalic acid is used to clean minerals.
+Oxalic acid can be used to clean minerals like many other acids.
+Two such examples are quartz crystals and pyrite.

 Oxalic acid is sometimes used in the aluminum anodizing process, with or without sulfuric acid.
-Compared to sulfuric acid anodizing, the coatings obtained are thinner and exhibit lower surface roughness.
+Compared to sulfuric-acid anodizing, the coatings obtained are thinner and exhibit lower surface roughness.

-Oxalic acid is also widely used as a wood bleach, most often in its crystalline form to be mixed with water to its proper dilution for use.
+Oxalic acid is also widely used as a wood bleach; most often it is supplied in its crystalline form, so as to be mixed with water to its proper dilution for use.